AbdullahButt2611/Weather_App/README.md

 <p align="justify">
 This app allows users to quickly and easily check the current weather conditions for their location, as well as see a forecast for the next few days.
 The app is built using the latest technologies, including HTML, CSS, and JavaScript, and makes use of a reliable third-party weather API to retrieve accurate and up-to-date weather data. <br>
+The user simply have to enter the location whose weather details the user want to find the textbox.
+While searching the textbox will be populated with the city of that the user want to find.
+Then the system will show us the status by changing the icon and displaying the values for Wind, Temperature and Precipitation/Humidity.
+Based on the location, the unit of measurement will change depending on the state or city of the country.
 </p>